A web site for the village of Hartshorne,

 Chesterfield Arms

-The Chesterfield Arms was demolished in 2009 and the site is currently being developed to provide 14 new houses.
+The Chesterfield Arms was demolished in 2009 and the sitehas been developed to provide 14 new houses.
+Pictures of the development taking place can be found in the Picture Gallery

 Enlarge Chesterfield Arms Site